norbertnoir/norbertnoir/README.md

 ### Solo Game Developer | Programmer | 3D Artist | Music Composer

 I build unsettling horror games that capture the low-poly aesthetic and nostalgic atmosphere of PSX classics like *Silent Hill* and *Fatal Frame*.
-As a solo developer, I manage the entire creative pipeline—from C# programming to 3D modeling and sound design—to deliver a complete, cohesive vision.
+As a solo developer, I manage the entire creative pipeline - from C# programming to 3D modeling and sound design, to deliver a complete, cohesive vision.

 ---